tox2ik/tmp-challenge-kollex/README.md

 There is no public API for export here, I own all the code in this challenge.
 Therefore, there is no need to encapsulate the entity properties.

+### basic string functions in `adapter->decode()`

+I hold that the memory/cpu cost of `explode` and regular expressions in not worth the convenience for tackling fairly predictable input data.
+Further, parsing single fields such as `packaging` with `explode()` and `preg_match()` would not be more elegant.

+### Export as a format

+This part of the app is not well thought out.
+Currently we can export items as json, but some of the logic should be refactored and moved out from `main`.

 ## Architecture